You are here

 Pharmacy Practice Residency Program

 Loyola University Medical Center offers a one-year PGY1 pharmacy practice residency.
 This program gives residents the opportunity to practice in a nationally recognized academic health-system.
-Residents will have the opportunity to train in several specialty areas including both adult and pediatric critical care, solid organ transplant, burn critical care, trauma, as well as general medicine and cardiology.
+Residents will have the opportunity to train in several specialty areas including both adult and pediatric critical care, solid organ transplant, burn critical care, trauma, emergency medicine as well as general medicine and cardiology.

-Our program is designed encourage residents to develop the knowledge and leadership skills necessary to become leaders in the pharmacy profession.
+Our program is designed to encourage residents to develop the knowledge and leadership skills necessary to become leaders in the pharmacy profession.
 Residents will work closely with physicians, nurses and other health professionals on multi-disciplinary teams that provide a dynamic environment in which the residents will develop critical thinking skills and confidence.

 Residents will be guided through their residency by preceptors who will encourage them to work and think independently.
 Residents will also gain research experience by completing a research project under the direction of a preceptor.
 As many preceptors also accept pharmacy students on rotation, residents will also gain valuable teaching experience.